Gilroy, California 95020

 Property is moderate renovation needed.

-Built in 1920, the property is well-maintained with a newer roof and fresh paint, but the kitchen and bathrooms are significantly dated (likely 20-30+ years old).
-While functional and move-in ready, the interior systems and finishes require modernization to meet current market standards.
+Built in 1920, this property is well-maintained with a newer roof and fresh interior paint, but the kitchen and bathrooms are significantly dated (likely >20 years) and require modernization.
+While the secondary dwelling unit has been redone and the structure appears functional, the main house systems and finishes are aged and do not meet modern 'Good' or 'Excellent' standards.

-Located in a Transitional District, the property offers rare versatility for use as three residential units, a professional office, or a hybrid live-work space in developing downtown Gilroy.
+Located in a Transitional District, this property offers rare versatility for use as three residential units, a professional office, or a hybrid live-work space in a developing downtown area.

-The layout includes a main residence, an upstairs apartment, and a permitted secondary dwelling unit (SDU), providing immediate opportunities for high rental yield or multi-generational living.
+The property features a main house, an upstairs apartment, and a permitted secondary dwelling unit (SDU), providing multiple streams of rental income or multi-generational living options.

 Great opportunity in developing downtown Gilroy.
 The zoning (Transitional District) provides lots of flexabilty.
 This property could be 3 residential units, or an office with two residential units.
 The main structure has lots of room with a spacious main room with fireplace, two secondary rooms, and two sunporchs for other uses.
 A kitchen, laundry area and bath make this usable as an office or residential space.
 The back entrance of the main home is served by an easy access ramp.
 Upstairs is an apartment with kitchen, bath, main room and bedroom.
 The original garage for the home has been converted to a permitted secondary dwelling unit, with one parking space.
 Newer roof and fresh paint in main home and redone interior in the secondary dwelling unit.
 Come take a look!